 The main difference between different types of course is the style of assessment you prefer and what your future ambition is.

 A Level Qualifications generally have a higher exam content, so more of the final grade is determined by your exam performance.
-A Levels are also more widely (an internationally) recognised, meaning that gaining an A Level may be more important if you wanted to progress to university.
-A Levels are graded from A* – U. Many universities take A Level Grades as an entry requirement (e.g. Require an A in English Literature) or have a requirement of a certain number of UCAS points.
+A Levels are also more widely (and internationally) recognised, meaning that gaining an A Level may be more important if you wanted to progress to university or international study.
+A Levels are graded from A* – U. Many universities take A Level Grades as an entry requirement (e.g. you require an A in English Literature) or have a requirement of a certain number of UCAS points.
 Each A Level grade you are awarded is converted into a a number of UCAS points and combined with all subjects to see if you have met the requirements.
-You can use an A Level to UCAS points converter is below.
+You can use an A Level to UCAS points converter is below to see what different qualifications are worth.

-Cambridge Technical and other “Level 3” courses are sometimes called “applied” or “vocational” courses.
+Cambridge Technical, BTEC L3 and other “Level 3” courses are sometimes called “applied” or “vocational” courses.
 This means they typically have a combination of Exam and Non-Examined Assessment (i.e Coursework).
-They are equivalent to an A Level, however not every university accepts them in the entry requirements (although the vast majority do).
+They are equivalent to an A Level, however not every university accepts them in their entry requirements (although the vast majority do - courses such as Medicine, Veterinary Science, and Dentistry are unlikely to accept vocational courses, likewise Oxford/Cambridge University).
 Vocational courses are graded from Distinction* – U. These vocational courses are measured in length (Guided Learning Hours, to GLH) and the GLH converts into UCAS points.
-You can calculate how many UCAS points a grade in each vocational subject is worth using the calculator below:
+You can calculate how many UCAS points a grade in each vocational subject is worth using the calculator.